A0ak/Part3/README.md

 6. `"devDependencies": {"nodemon": "^3.0.1"}`: This project has a development dependency named 'nodemon'.
 When developing Node.js applications, Nodemon tracks file changes and automatically restarts the application.

+## .gitignore

+Right now I'm only adding files that I don't want to be tracked by 'git'.
+I don't know any other feature.

+## package-lock.json

+This file provides a complete and precise snapshot of our application's dependencies, and this snapshot ensures that our project always runs the same way.